Dark, very dark

 When we arrived we were greeted by one of our hosts for the games, Adam.
 We had a nice chat with Adam about escape rooms in general, and the weather (it was hot), then were given the health and safety briefing before being taken to the entrance to our first room of the day, Victim.
 Once outside, we were given our mission and entered the crime scene.

 Covid-19 Procedures: we wore masks at all times, as did all the staff on site.
-There was hand sanitiser for us to use, but track and trace was not in place.
+There was hand sanitiser for us to use, track and trace was in place (but we missed it).
 I think we may have seen one other team on site, but logistics worked well so we didn’t come in close contact with them.
 We played in early June 2021

 In terms of this room looking like a crime scene, it certainly did, but I don’t know if that is a good thing or not.
 It’s a fine line in escape rooms between set design and red herrings and for us, we felt this game strayed a little too far over the line.
 There was paper everywhere, literally everywhere, and some of it had writing on so it was hard to know what we needed and what we didn’t (I’d also question how, in COVID times, they would be able to clean it all).